7B-Things/push-button-switch/docs/mechanical/captive_nuts.md

 ![PCB Captive Nut Locations Viewed From the Top Side](../images/mechanical_pcb_mount_nut_pocket_locations_top_view.jpg)

-Insert the nut puller screw through the top side of the bottom part, and thread and [M2 Captive Nut]{Qty: 4} onto the end.
+Insert the nut puller screw through the top side of the bottom part, and thread an [M2 Captive Nut]{Qty: 4} onto the end.
 Thread the nut on until it comes in contact with the pocket.

 ![Puller Screw Inserted Through Top of Bottom Part of Switch](../images/mechanical_puller_screw_inserted_through_top_of_bottom_part.jpg)
 ![Nut Threaded On and In Contact With Pocket](../images/mechanical_nut_threaded_on_and_in_contact_with_pocket.jpg)